 - Stir well and serve with grilled meat, veggies or pita bread as a dip.

 - You can use one English cucumber instead of three Persian cucumbers.

-- Don't use garlic powder instead of fresh garlic in this tzatziki recipe.
+- Don't use garlic powder or store-bought minced garlic instead of garlic cloves in this recipe.